Gever Tulley, Founder & Education Architect

 Sean Murray, Libero/Project Specialist

-Sean is an innovator and educator with more than eight years of experience designing hands-on experiences for children to build their own creations and foster problem-solving skills.
+Sean is an innovator and educator with more than nine years of experience designing hands-on experiences for children to build their own creations and foster problem-solving skills.
 He has renovated and run a greenhouse with students of New York’s City’s only all ADD/ADHD-high school, engineered and open-sourced methods for making the developing world’s most inexpensive good bicycle through the Bamboo Bike Studio, crafted fine furniture at Varian Designs, and built houses, among dozens of other projects with the intention of bringing knowledge and know-how back to the community.
 He emphasizes iteration, teamwork, and plenty of failure in his work with kids.
 He works with Josh and Gever for Tinkering School after school programs and summer camps, and with Brightworks students on their projects in the workshop.

 Uyen Ly, Researcher-in-Residence